 C major 7th chord for guitar in different forms, including open and barre chords.

-The diagram shows the most common way to play the chord in open position.
+The diagram shows the most common way to play the chord in open position and using middle (2) and ring (3) finger.
 Avoid playing on the 6th string but involve the thinnest open strings.
 Cmaj7 is a four-note chord consisting of C, E, G, B.

 Theory and information